18F/grouplet-playbook/pages/processes-and-artifacts.md

 [two-pager](#two-pager).
 Now you're ready to shop around for prospective grouplet members!

-There are two paths you can take, and you can change roads at any point.
+There are two paths you can go by, but in the long run, there's still time to change the road you're on:

 - **One-on-one**: Set up brief appointments with prospective recruits to engage them in-person.
 Walk them through the [two-pager](#two-pager) and ask for